The future of grizzly bears in the Greater

 The Yellowstone region’s grizzly bear population hasn’t grown since the early 2000s, fewer cubs are surviving to adulthood, bears have lost key foods due to climate change, and Yellowstone grizzly bears are completely isolated from other grizzly bears, which threatens their long-term survival.

-Despite all this, on 3 March 2016, the U.S. Fish and Wildlife Service (FWS) proposed to remove the Greater Yellowstone Ecosystem population of grizzly bears from the Federal List of Endangered and Threatened Wildlife.
+Despite all this, in August, 2017, the U.S. Fish and Wildlife Service (FWS) removed the Greater Yellowstone Ecosystem population of grizzly bears from the Federal List of Endangered and Threatened Wildlife.
 Removal from list, commonly referred to as “delisting”, means that the bears will no longer be protected by federal Endangered Species Act (ESA) regulations, and instead managed by state governments of Idaho, Wyoming and Montana — all states that have indicated they want to open sport hunting of the grizzly.

 Yellowstone’s bears must be allowed to wander safely outside of Yellowstone National Park.
 As residents of Park County, Montana, who co-habitate the Greater Yellowstone Ecosystem along with the grizzly, we are important advocates for America’s great bears.